-Before the final World Cup match Sunday between Germany and Argentina, television viewers and a star-studded crowd (including Rihanna, LeBron James, David Beckham, and futbol great Pele) were pouring into Rio de Janeiro’s Maracana Stadium.
+Before the final World Cup match Sunday between Germany and Argentina, television viewers and a star-studded crowd (including Rihanna, LeBron James, David Beckham, and soccer legend Pele) were pouring into Rio de Janeiro’s Maracana Stadium.
 Those already seated or just coming in were treated to an 18-minute pre-game show.
-Musical artists representing Latin America opened and closed the lively and colorful festivities as only Brazil is famous for.
+Musical artists representing Latin America opened and closed the lively and colorful festivities as only Brazilcould.

 It was Santana’s first time performing at the World Cup.
-Carlos is certainly no stranger to pre-game shows at major sporting events.
-In 2003 he was a featured act at the Super Bowl pre-game show performing with an up and coming Beyonce.
+He is certainly no stranger to pre-game shows at major sporting events.
+In 2003, he was a featured act at the Super Bowl pre-game show performing with then up-and-coming artist, Beyonce.